20 Reasons Why It's Is More Blessed To Give Than To Receive

 And what about non-economic forms of giving?
 Do we really believe giving attention, encouragement, and compliments are better than being on the receiving end?

-Here are 20 reasons why giving is better than receiving:
+Here are 20 reasons why it is more blessed to give than to receive:

 1. Giving is how God demonstrates his love for us